serusko/reform/README.md

 Declarative Form State management container based on [use-context-selector](https://github.com/dai-shi/use-context-selector) and [use-reducer](https://react.dev/reference/react/useReducer) hook.
 Inspired by [formik](https://formik.org/).

-This library helps you create forms that are easy to maintain and expand, especially for apps that need complex data entry.
+This library helps you create forms that are easy to maintain and expand, especially for form-heavy.
 The solution is flexible and not fixed.
 It also considers performance, accessibility, and consistency.

 built with [Vite](https://vitejs.dev/guide/build.html#library-mode) 🖖